szwacz/nw-boilerplate/README.md

 ## OSX
 This project uses [appdmg](https://github.com/LinusU/node-appdmg) for creating pretty dmg images.
 While installing this library it could ask you for some additional development libraries on what you have to agree.
-**BTW** installation of this library fails on other operating systems (Windows, Linux) when you type `npm install`.
+**BTW** installation of this library fails on other operating systems (Windows and Linux) when you type `npm install`.
 No worries, it is needed only on OSX.

 # License